SalishSeaCast/docs/work_env/python_notes.rst

 We have an ongoing project to develop a collection of `IPython notebooks`__ that provide discussion, examples, and best practices for plotting various kinds of model results from `netCDF`_ files.
-There are code examples in the notebooks and also examples of the use of functions from the :ref:`salishsea_tools package<SalishSeaTools>`.
+There are code examples in the notebooks and also examples of the use of functions from the :ref:`SalishSeaToolsPackage`.

 __ ipynb_
 .. _ipynb: http://ipython.org/notebook.html